cloudspannerecosystem/autoscaler/poller/README.md

 | Key                 | Description
 | ------------------- | -----------
-| `scalerPubSubTopic` | PubSub topic for the Poller function to publish messages for the Scaler function
+| `scalerPubSubTopic` | PubSub topic for the Poller function to publish messages for the Scaler function.
+The topic must be in the format `projects/{projects}/topics/{topicId}`.

 ### Optional